-Net revenues.
-Net revenues were \$567.5 million for the year ended December 31, 2022 compared to \$227.2 million for the year ended December 31, 2021.
-The increase was primarily due to:
+Net Revenues.
+Net revenues were \$890.1 million for the year ended December 31, 2023 compared to \$567.5 million for the year ended December 31, 2022.
+The net increase was primarily due to:

-- an increase of \$325.5 million due to higher overall average realized spot rates earned by our Suezmax tankers and Aframax / LR2 tankers in 2022 compared to 2021; - a net increase of \$7.7 million primarily due to the addition of three Aframax / LR2 chartered-in tankers and one Suezmax chartered-in tanker that were delivered to us during the second half of 2021 and the second half of 2022, partially offset by the sale of seven Aframax / LR2 tankers and one Suezmax tanker at various times during 2021 and the first three quarters of 2022, as well as the redeliveries of two Aframax / LR2 chartered-in tankers to their owners during the first quarter of 2021; - an increase of \$4.7 million primarily due to higher net results from our FSL activities resulting from higher overall average FSL spot rates and an increase in the number of FSL voyages in 2022 compared to 2021; - a net increase of \$1.6 million primarily due to fewer off-hire days related to dry dockings and BWTS installations, partially offset by higher off-hire bunker expenses due to higher overall bunker costs in 2022 compared to 2021; and - an increase of \$1.2 million due to higher STS support service revenues resulting from a higher number of operations in 2022 compared to 2021.
+- an increase of \$217.8 million due to higher overall average realized spot rates earned by our Suezmax tankers and Aframax / LR2 tankers in 2023 compared to 2022; - a net increase of \$60.3 million due to the addition of four Aframax / LR2 chartered-in tankers and one Suezmax chartered-in tanker that were delivered to us at various times between the third quarter of 2022 and the first quarter of 2023, partially offset by the sale of four Aframax / LR2 tankers and one Suezmax tanker at various times during the first three quarters of 2022 and the fourth quarter of 2023; - an increase of \$19.6 million primarily due to higher average FSL spot and spot voyage charter rates for our FSL dedicated vessels in 2023 compared to 2022; - an increase of \$17.5 million due to certain vessels returning from time charter-out contracts at various times between the second quarter of 2022 and the first quarter of 2023 and earning higher average spot rates in 2023 compared to previous fixed rates; - an increase of \$7.0 million due to fewer off-hire days and off-hire bunker expenses during 2023, primarily related to fewer scheduled dry dockings compared to 2022; and - an increase of \$2.4 million due to higher STS support services revenues resulting from an increase in the average rate earned per operation in 2023 compared to 2022;